Practice of Organic Farming: Spring

 Spring 2015 quarter

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products.
-The farm includes an on-campus market stand and CSA as well as a variety of other demonstration areas.
-All students will work on the farm every week to gain practical experiential learning.
+We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products, to preparing the farm for winter.
+All students will work on the farm every week to gain practical experiential learning (1 day/wk. in spring, 2 days/wk. in summer and fall).
 This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.

 If you are a student with a disability and would like to request accommodations, please contact the faculty or the office of Access Services (Library Bldg.
 Rm.
 2153, PH: 360.867.6348; TTY 360.867.6834) prior to the start of the quarter.
 If you require accessible transportation for field trips, please contact the faculty well in advance of the field trip dates to allow time to arrange this.